 This common misconceptions covers Common Misconceptions within Kinetic Energy for GCSE Physics.
 Revise Kinetic Energy in Energy for GCSE Physics with 15 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 10 of 15 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position